 - Be wary of unsolicited offers to invest.

 Prison terms up to 15 years can be imposed for insulting the monarchy.
-Take particular care not to cause offence when posting, commenting on or 'liking' items on social media that relate to the monarchy or the mourning period.
+Take particular care not to cause offence when posting, commenting on or 'liking' items on social media relating to the monarchy.
 Abide by local laws and respect Thai customs.

 Tours and adventure activities

 The safety standards you might expect of transport and tour operators, including adventure activities (examples: scuba diving, elephant safaris, bungee jumping), are not always met.
-Sufficient safety equipment may not be provided and recommended maintenance standards and safety precautions may not be observed.
+Suitable safety equipment may not be provided.
+Maintenance standards and safety precautions may be ignored.

 If you plan to participate in adventure activities:

 - check if the activity is covered by your insurance policy